 Valmorel is in the heart of the Tarentaise region, and is linked with the Grande Domaine ski area.
-It’s a relatively new resort, developed in the 70s, but you won’t find any ugly high-rise hotels here: dominated by atypical chalets, the village has been built in a traditional style and feels all the more special and family-friendly for that.
+It’s a relatively new ski resort, developed in the 70s, but you won’t find any ugly high-rise hotels here: dominated by typical chalets, the village has been built in a traditional style and feels all the more special and family-friendly for that.

 The Valmorel ski area has a reputation for being very family friendly.
 It’s a great place for youngsters to learn to ski, with plenty of snow parks and blue and green slopes for beginners and intermediates, but those with more experience will find plenty of challenge in the off-piste areas.

 In the summer, walkers will be spoiled for choice, with challenging piste hikes as well as fairly flat waterfall walks, perfect for those with young children.
 There’s a similar variety for bikers too: hurtle down a vertiginous descent or pedal with the family along a pleasant valley.